Information for Employers

 How to Apply

-We have placed all of our interns for the Fall 2013 HLI Internship Program.
-Employers who are interested in applying to the program should submit the online application to be considered for Spring 2014.
+We have placed all of our interns for the Spring 2014 HLI Internship Program.
+Employers who are interested in applying to the program should submit the online application to be considered for Fall 2014.

-Please complete the online application using the link listed below.
-Please be prepared to upload a word document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.
+Please complete the online application using the link listed below by Monday, June 9, 2014.
+Please be prepared to upload a word or PDF document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.

 For more information, please contact: